Q: How do I make an appointment and where are they held?

 Q: How far in advance can I schedule an appointment?

-A: If you wish, you may schedule recurring appointments for the same day and time with the same tutor throughout the semester, depending on the tutor's availability.
+A: If you wish, you may schedule recurring appointments for the same day and time with the same peer educator throughout the semester, depending on the peer educator's availability.

 Q: How do I cancel my appointment?

-A: If it is more than 24 hours before the session is scheduled to begin, you can cancel an appointment online or by e-mailing us at email@example.com.
+A: If it is more than 24 hours before the session is scheduled to begin, you can cancel an appointment online through Spartan Connect, or by e-mailing us at email@example.com.

 Q: What happens if I do not show up for my appointment or if I cancel less than 24 hours